ramanshah/bread/README.md

 In baking bread, one often has to scale recipes up and down to optimize them for a given pan.
 This gets annoying to do manually.
-Given a file with ingredients and amounts in an ergonomic (TBD) format and a positive real scaling factor at the command line, pretty-print a scaled recipe that shows quantities to a limited number of significant digits.
+Given a file with ingredients and amounts in an ergonomic YAML format (example `ciabatta.yml` here) and a positive real scaling factor at the command line, pretty-print a scaled recipe that shows quantities to a limited number of significant digits.